NASIG

 Portico

 Portico is a community supported dark archive committed to ensuring that scholarly content published in electronic form remains accessible for the long term.
+Portico operates a proprietary preservation service that has two mirror copies of the content.
 Portico’s primary access scenario is a “trigger event.”
 When content is no longer available online from the publisher or any other source, Portico makes it available for use.
+Access is only for those who purchased the book or journal, unless the publication was open access.
 The cost to publishers is based on annual journal or ebook revenue.
 Information on joining as a publisher.
 Information on joining as a library.
 Note that a library that publishes may choose to join both as a library and as a publisher.

 Consortial Trusted Digital Repositories

 Some libraries have partnered to create a Trusted Digital Repository (TDR).
 A TDR meets specific international standards (ISO 16363).
-Currently there are six that have been certified (including CLOCKSS and Portico).
-The four others are:
+Currently there are six that have been certified:

 Other Tips and Sources